 Day 2:

-Everything on the list for today is located nice and close to the resort which allows less driving time and more fun time!
+The locations on Day 2 exploring Espiritu Santo are all close to the resort which allows less driving time and more fun time!

 Million Dollar Point: